Available bsim boards

-This page covers the design, architecture and rationale, of the nrf52_bsim board and other similar bsim boards.
-Particular details on the nRF52 simulation board, including how to use it, can be found in that board documentation.
-These boards are postfixed with _bsim as they use BabbleSim (shortened bsim).
+This page covers the design, architecture and rationale, of the nrf5x_bsim boards and other similar bsim boards.
+These boards are postfixed with _bsim as they use BabbleSim (shortened bsim), to simulate the radio environment.
+These boards use the native simulator and the POSIX architecture to build and execute the embedded code natively on Linux.

-Bsim boards main purpose is to be test-benches for integration testing of embedded code on workstation/simulation.
+The main purpose of these bsim boards is to be test-benches for integration testing of embedded code on workstation/simulation.
 Integration testing in the sense that the code under test will, at the very least, run with the Zephyr RTOS just like for any other POSIX arch based board, but in addition these will include some HW models which, to some degree, pretend to be the real embedded HW.

 These tests are run in workstation, that is, without using real embedded HW.
 The intention being to be able to run tests much faster than real time, without the need for real HW, and in a deterministic/reproducible fashion.

-Unlike native_posix, bsim boards do not interact directly with any host peripherals, and their execution is independent of the host load, or timing.
+Unlike native_sim, bsim boards do not interact directly with any host peripherals, and their execution is independent of the host load, or timing.

 With the POSIX architecture we provided an overall comparison of what the POSIX arch provides vs other options.
 That comparison applies fully to these boards, but in this section we expand further on the differences, benefits and drawbacks of different testing methodologies normally employed by embedded SW developers and how they relate to these boards.